DiagnosticNetwork/api/source/includes/_partners.md

 BusinessCountryCode  | `string`        | (Optional) The business country (ISO standard 2-letter code).
-BusinessPhone        | `string`        | (Optional) The business phone number (ideally E.164 format) MobilePhone          | `string`        | (Optional) The user's mobile phone number (ideally E.164 format) BusinessPostalCode   | `string`        | (Optional) The business zip/postal code.
+BusinessPhone        | `string`        | (Optional) The business phone number (ideally E.164 format) MobilePhone          | `string`        | (Optional) The user's mobile phone number (ideally E.164 format) PartnerRemoteId      | `string`        | (Optional) Unique identifier for this customer, supplied by the partner, which can be used in the future for API requests that originate _from_ Diagnostic Network to you.
+BusinessPostalCode   | `string`        | (Optional) The business zip/postal code.
 BusinessCounty       | `string`        | (Optional) The business county (not country) BusinessLatitude     | `decimal`       | (Optional) The business latitude coordinates.
 BusinessLongitude    | `decimal`       | (Optional) The business longitude coordinates.
 GroupInvitations     | `array<string>` | (Optional) Array of your user groups to which this user will have access.
 If this is different from a previous `POST` or `PATCH` request, they'll be removed from any groups not listed here.
+Metadata             | `json`          | (Optional) Any additional data DN or the partner needs associated with this customer, perhaps to unlock other features on DN.

 ## Delete a Partner Customer